Browse the latest OTA updates, industry news and OT developments across Australia.

 What is a Submission?

-Written submissions are often called on by parliamentary committees, and other bodies conducting inquiries, including but not limited to: Royal Commissions, government departments and agencies, the Productivity Commission and the offices of the ombudsman.
-Submissions are a way that an inquiry can gather evidence and views about a particular issue.
+Written submissions are often sought by parliamentary committees, and other bodies conducting inquiries, including but not limited to: Royal Commissions, government departments and agencies, the Productivity Commission and the offices of the ombudsman.
+Submissions are a means for such entities to gather evidence and opinions about a particular issue.

-OTA makes submissions to inquiries to inform and influence government and other key stakeholders about issues that are important to occupational therapists and their clients.
+OTA’s submissions are a means of informing and influencing government and other key stakeholders about issues of importance to occupational therapists and their clients.